HackBulgaria/Programming101-CSharp/week05/03-OOPExercises/Readme.md

 var s = Spell("Fireball", 30, 50, 2) // name, damage, manaCost, castRange
 ```

-`name` and `damage` are self explanatory.
+`Name` and `Damage` are self explanatory.

-* `manaCost` means that the spell needs at least that much amount of mana in order to be casted.
+* `ManaCost` means that the spell needs at least that much amount of mana in order to be casted.
 Raise an error if you cannot cast that spell.
-* `castRange` is a bit more special and related to the Dungeon.
-You can cast that spell on an enemy, which is within the `castRange`.
-If `castRange` is 1, you can attack enemies, that are next to you.
-If cast range is greater than 1, you can attack enemies from distance, that is `castRange` squares away. **Casting range is only calculated in a straight line.
+* `CastRange` is a bit more special and related to the Dungeon.
+You can cast that spell on an enemy, which is within the `CastRange`.
+If `CastRange` is 1, you can attack enemies, that are next to you.
+If cast range is greater than 1, you can attack enemies from distance, that is `CastRange` squares away. **Casting range is only calculated in a straight line.
 You cannot curve spells**

 ## The Dungeons and treasures